Supporting Students with Medical Needs

 - All School staff have been informed through training that they are required, under common law duty of care, to act like any reasonably prudent parent in an emergency situation.

-- If a child’s medication changes or is discontinued, or the dose or administration method changes, parents should notify the School immediately.
+- If a child’s medication changes or is discontinued, or the dose or administration method changes, parents/carers should notify the School immediately.

 - If a student at School refuses their medication, staff will record this and follow procedures.
-Parents are informed as soon as possible.
+Parents/carers will be informed as soon as possible.

 - Off-site visits are fully risk assessed and staff are made aware of any students with medical conditions on the visit.
 They receive information about the type of condition, what to do in an emergency and any other additional support necessary, including any additional medication or equipment needed.

-- If a student misuses medication, either their own or another student’s, their parents are informed as soon as possible.
+- If a student misuses medication, either their own or another student’s, their parents/carers are informed as soon as possible.
 These students are subject to the School's usual disciplinary procedures.

 Storage of medication at School